JagpreetJakhar/JagpreetJakhar/README.md

 # 👋 Hi, I'm Jagpreet Jakhar!

 Welcome to my GitHub profile!
-I'm a **Machine Learning Engineer** and **Software Engineer** with a strong foundation in web development and a deep interest in Computer Vision.
-Passionate about leveraging technology to solve complex problems, I enjoy working on **Non-Linear Dynamical Systems**, **Computer Vision**.
+I am a skilled Software Engineer specializing in Computer Vision, with a focus on object detection, tracking, and motion planning.
+I hold a Master's degree with distinction in Cybersecurity and Artificial Intelligence from the University of Sheffield, England.

 ---